-After receiving her Master of Arts degree in Counselling and Spirituality, Sofia continues to regularly pursue training opportunities due to her commitment to building and improving her counselling skills to best serve her clients.
+After receiving her Master of Arts degree in Counselling and Spirituality, Sofia continues to regularly pursue training opportunities due to her commitment to building and improving her counselling skills to serve her clients best.

 She has taken additional training for clients suffering from chronic pain and on how to use Mindfulness techniques through the lens of ACT: Acceptance and Commitment Therapy.

 Sofia also values giving back to the community and currently serves as the Executive Secretary for the Association of Spirituality and Mental Health of Ottawa.